beybora/coding-challenge/README.md

 Thank you Alex and Rida for the invitation to participate in this challenge.
 I enjoyed working on this and would love to continue contributing.

-## Current Progress

-- Fully working frontend and backend integration
-- Users can input text, adjust page height, and view chunked output
-- The app uses a clean component-based structure with composables for logic separation

-Thanks again for the opportunity.

 ## Setup

 ### Backend